-Eastern Caribbean Alliance for Diversity and Equality Inc.
+Eastern Caribbean Alliance for Diversity and Equality

-Extending its work as the CariFLAGS EC hub, U&S increased outreach to, and among LGBTQI organisations, from the International Dialogue for LGBT Human Rights in 2012 to the 2015 representation at the UPR, 2016 engagement at the CSW and implementation of the Regional Security focal points training.
-It has also increased representation in regional and international spaces such as the Organization of American States, CARICOM Heads of Government meetings, and the United Nations and engaged in related discussions with regional state parties and civil society.
+Under Executive Director Kenita Placide, United and Strong, in 2011, staged the first regional training for the OECS CHAPs.
+It went on to implemented at least one regional dialogue or capacity building engagement per year.
+The organization successfully staged workshops on documentation, capacity building, security sensitization and media advocacy, for civil society and the public sector in the eastern Caribbean.
+Extending its work as the CariFLAGS EC hub, U&S increased outreach to, and among, LGBTQI organisations.
+Notable are the International Dialogue for LGBT Human Rights in 2012 to the 2015 representation at the UPR, 2016 engagement at the CSW and implementation of the Regional Security focal points training.
+It also increased representation in regional and international spaces such as the Organization of American States (OAS), CARICOM Heads of Government meetings (CHOGM), and the United Nations (UN), and engagement or regional state parties and civil society.

-In 2015 United and Strong sought to give greater attention to meeting the needs of the local community, leaving a gap to be filled within the region.
+In 2015 United and Strong sought to give greater attention to meeting the needs of the local LGBTQI community in Saint Lucia.
+This left a gap to be filled within the region.
+The formation of the Eastern Caribbean Alliance for Diversity and Equality (ECADE) will address this gap.

-Eastern Caribbean Alliance for Diversity and Equality (ECADE), was registered in Saint Lucia in 2015 and is recognised by the Ministry of Social Transformation, Local Government and Community Empowerment in Saint Lucia.
+ECADE is registered in Saint Lucia (2015) and is recognised by the Ministry of Social Transformation, Local Government and Community Empowerment.

 ECADE: Consolidation and advancement of LGBT advocacy in the EC